roglew/pappy-proxy/README.md

 Introduction
 ------------
 The Pappy (**P**roxy **A**ttack **P**roxy **P**rox**Y**) Proxy is an intercepting proxy for performing web application security testing.
 Its features are often similar, or straight up rippoffs from [Burp Suite](https://portswigger.net/burp/).
 However, Burp Suite is neither open source nor a command line tool, thus making a proxy like Pappy inevitable.
-The project is still in its early stages, so there are bugs and only the bare minimum features, but it should be able to do some cool stuff soon (I'm already using it for real work).
+The project is still in its early stages, so there are bugs and only the bare minimum features, but it can already do some cool stuff.

 Contributing
 ------------
 **I am taking any and all feature requests.** If you've used Burp and had any inconvenience with it, tell me about it and I'll do everything in my power to make sure Pappy doesn't have those issues.
 Or even better, if you want Burp to do something that it doesn't already, let me know so that I can ~~use it to stomp them into the dust~~ improve my project.

 If you're brave and want to try and contribute code, please let me know.
 Right now the codebase is kind of rough and I have refactored it a few times already, but I would be more than happy to find a stable part of the codebase that you can contribute to.

+Another option is to try writing a plugin.
+It might be a bit easier than contributing code and plugins are extremely easy to integrate as a core feature.
+So you can also contribute by writing a plugin and letting me know about it.
+You can find out more by looking at [the official plugin docs](https://roglew.github.io/pappy-proxy/pappyplugins.html).

 How to Use It
 =============